theupdateframework/taps/tap7.md

 of TUF implementations.

-To achieve the goal of testing diverse TUF implementations, this specification describes the design of a common testing tool for TUF compliance.
+To achieve the goal of testing diverse TUF implementations, this specification describes the design of a common testing tool for TUF conformance.
 The goals are to interoperate with implementations in diverse languages and environments, while having a low burden on TUF implementers to the tool in their environment.